Important Update: The Claims Administrator issued a further check distribution to eligible claimants on April 13, 2023.

 How do I submit a claim?

 You are not required to participate in the claims process.
-If you do wish to participate, you must send a completed Claim Form and Release and any supporting documents to the Claims Administrator by November 4, 2018.
+If you do wish to participate, you must send a completed Claim Form and Release and any supporting documents to the Claims Administrator.
 For more information on how to participate, visit the Submit a Claim page.

 How I can I get additional information?